 How to Deploy a Django Project on AWS EC2 with Ubuntu, Gunicorn, and Nginx

-Deploying your Django project to a live server might seem hard at first, but don’t worry!
-In this blog, I’ll guide you step-by-step to deploy your Django app on an AWS EC2 instance using Ubuntu, Gunicorn, and Nginx.
+Deploying a Django project to a live server can be challenging, especially for the first time.
+In this guide, I’ll walk you through a clear, step-by-step process to deploy your Django application on an AWS EC2 instance using Ubuntu, Gunicorn, and Nginx.

 Step 1: Install Required Packages